janbajana/script-helpers/README.md

 Folder includes setup scripts for cloned projects.
 You can build particular project by calling one of the scripts with appropriate arguments.

-For example to setup Corrade:
+For example to setup and build Corrade:

 `./setup-corrade-build.sh /d/Work/Git /d/Work/Git/build Release Win64 ON`